gtxaspec/wz_flash-helper/docs/README_switch_profile_openipc.md

 **Step 5: Edit the custom script setup_openipc_env.sh**

-Because Wyze cameras don't have Ethernet, Wi-Fi authentication information and driver need to be configured so your camera can connect to your home Wi-Fi network after OpenIPC boots up.
-The `setup_openipc_env.sh` script under the `wz_flash-helper/scripts/` directory would help you with the mentioned Wi-Fi settings.
+Because Wyze cameras don't have Ethernet, Wi-Fi authentication information and driver need to be configured by setting uboot env variables so your camera can connect to your home Wi-Fi network after OpenIPC boots up.
+The `setup_openipc_env.sh` script under the `wz_flash-helper/scripts/` directory would help you to do the job.

 To get the `setup_openipc_env.sh` script work, edit the script to set your Wi-Fi name(SSID) and password, optionally set your camera MAC address and Timezone.